sales-and-marketing

 The Data: High Exposure, Moderate Risk

-The Anthropic Labor Market Report (2026) gives retail marketing managers an overall AI exposure of 60% and an automation risk of 37 out of 100.
+The Anthropic Labor Market Report (2026) gives retail marketing managers an overall AI exposure of 60% and an automation risk of 37%.
 That exposure number is significant — it means AI touches most of what these managers deal with daily.
 But the "augment" classification and moderate risk score tell us the human role is not being eliminated.

 AI Tools Already in Every Retail Marketing Stack

 The modern retail marketing manager works with AI constantly, often without thinking about it.
-Email platforms use AI to optimize send times and subject lines.
-Social media tools use AI to suggest content and posting schedules.
-Google and Meta's advertising platforms are fundamentally AI-driven, with Smart Bidding and Advantage+ campaigns making thousands of optimization decisions per hour.
+Email platforms like Klaviyo and Iterable use AI to optimize send times, subject lines, and product recommendations per recipient.
+Social media tools like Sprout Social and Later use AI to suggest content, posting schedules, and hashtag strategies.
+Google and Meta's advertising platforms are fundamentally AI-driven, with Smart Bidding and Advantage+ campaigns making thousands of optimization decisions per hour — decisions that used to occupy entire teams of paid media specialists.

 The Strategic Layer That AI Cannot Touch